MehdiGhrabli/MehdiGhrabli.github.io/_pages/about.md

 Interests
 ======
+I developed an interest in mathematics and logic at a young age, initially sparked by brain-teasers I stumbled upon in magazines and math books.
+This curiosity translated into academic milestones: in 2015, I was selected to take the PISA exam, and I later ranked first in the Ben Arous region of Tunisia in the mathematics regional exam organized by the Tunisian Association of Mathematics (ATSM).
+This earned me a spot in the math olympiad training course among the top 20 candidates.
+I also enjoy applying this logical foundation to competitive programming, having ranked 34th out of 97 in the South Western Europe Regional Contest (SWERC) in 2022.

-I have developped an interest in maths and logic at a young age, as i was intriguied by brain-teasers that i first stumbled on in magazines and math books.
-As i grew up and discovered the internet, i was quickly hooked by channels such as [Numberfile](https://www.youtube.com/@numberphile), [3Blue1Brown](https://www.youtube.com/@3blue1brown), and [MindYourDecisions](https://www.youtube.com/@MindYourDecisions) among others.
-Aside from my love of maths, i have a soft spot for physics aswell, hence the choice of my thesis.
-Some of my favorite youtube channels that help fuel my curiosity in science and physics are [Vsauce](https://www.youtube.com/@Vsauce) and [Veritasium](https://www.youtube.com/@veritasium).
+As I grew up and discovered the internet, my passion for math was further fueled by channels like [Numberfile](https://www.youtube.com/@numberphile), [3Blue1Brown](https://www.youtube.com/@3blue1brown), and [MindYourDecisions](https://www.youtube.com/@MindYourDecisions).
+Aside from my love of math, I have a soft spot for physics, which ultimately inspired the choice of my thesis topic.
+Today, channels like [Vsauce](https://www.youtube.com/@Vsauce) and [Veritasium](https://www.youtube.com/@veritasium) continue to fuel my curiosity in both science and physics.

 Stay in touch
 ======